Global Commodities Conference

 Alessio Figliolia was honored with the Best Student Award.

 A highlight of the evening was the fireside chat with Sergio Ermotti, CEO of UBS Group, moderated by LCTA Vice-President Roberto Grassi.
-Ermotti addressed current geopolitical tensions, the integration of Credit Suisse into UBS and the resilience of global markets.
+Ermotti addressed current geopolitical tensions, including the evolving U.S.-Iran situation, the integration of Credit Suisse into UBS, and the resilience of global markets.

 He discussed the challenges of growing regulation, noting that while stability is essential, trust—not simply increased capital buffers—is the true foundation of banking.
 Ermotti also underscored that despite recent shocks, global markets have shown surprising composure, and he expressed cautious optimism for future trade cooperation, foreseeing a shift toward regionalism rather than a full reversal of globalization.